 Crumpet with thick-cut bacon, butter and maple syrup at Johnny Alloo.
 Photo: Supplied

 3. Breakfast of champions

 It's not surprising the welcoming dining room at Johnny Alloo is heaving every morning.
-The sun's rays dance across wooden tables and there's excellent St Ali coffee.
-The menu adds a twist to old favourites – the anchovy chilli scramble comes with pickled chilli and native herbs – but might also include the perfect breakfast.
-The American-style crumpets are served with chargrilled thick-cut bacon from local chef turned charcutier Mick Nunn of Salt Kitchen, Pepe Saya butter and maple syrup.
+Sunrays dance across wooden tables and there's excellent St Ali coffee.
+The menu adds a twist to breakfast stalwarts – the anchovy chilli scramble comes with native herbs – but might also include the perfect breakfast: American-style crumpets served with thick-cut bacon from local chef-turned-charcutier Mick Nunn of Salt Kitchen, Pepe Saya butter and maple syrup.
 It's salty and sweet; not too little and not too much.

 32 Drummond Street North, Ballarat, johnnyalloo.com